 - not at this time

 Josh proposed having current learners (Catherine, Rachel) voted in as members of the Advent Guild.
-It was eventually decided not to do this, since (a) we hadn't asked their permission first, (b) they haven't really attended regular Advent Guild practice, and (c) it wouldn't convey any benefits, since they still wouldn't be allowed to come to practices at Old North (the Church has asked us not to teach handling.
+It was eventually decided not to do this, since (a) we hadn't asked their permission first, (b) they haven't really attended regular Advent Guild practice, and (c) it wouldn't convey any benefits, since they still wouldn't be allowed to come to practices at Old North (the Church has asked us not to teach handling).
 Action item: Ask the church about revising this policy, with particular regard to MIT students and members of the congregation (Dale)

 Advent Officer reports